 In particular, the above-mentioned benchmark analysis on the fixed remuneration of the Chair for 2020, equal to Euro 500,000 gross per year, showed a positioning in line with the third quartile of the Peer Group considering only the remuneration paid for this role by the companies included in the panel.
-If, on the other hand, the additional compensation that some companies pay to their respective non-executive chairpersons for participation in board committees is also considered, the fixed remuneration of Enel's Chair - which does not envisage such additional compensation falls between the median and the third quartile of the Peer
+If, on the other hand, the additional compensation that some companies pay to their respective nonexecutive chairpersons for participation in board considered, committees also the is remuneration of Enel's Chair - which does not envisage such additional compensation - falls between the median and the third quartile of the Peer Group.